Kiel

 Kiel has also been one of the traditional homes of the German Navy's Baltic fleet, and continues to be a major high-tech shipbuilding centre.
-Located in Kiel is the GEOMAR – Helmholtz Centre for Ocean Research Kiel at the University of Kiel.
-Kiel is an important sea transport hub, thanks to its location on the Kiel Fjord (Kieler Förde) and the busiest artificial waterway in the world, Kiel Canal (Nord-Ostsee-Kanal).
-A number of passenger ferries to Sweden, Norway, Lithuania and other countries operate from here.
-Moreover, today Port of Kiel is a popular destination for cruise ships touring the Baltic Sea.
+The University of Kiel, founded in 1665, is home to the GEOMAR – Helmholtz Centre for Ocean Research Kiel.
+Kiel is an important sea transport hub, with passenger ferries to Sweden, Norway, Lithuania and other countries.
+Moreover, today the Port of Kiel is a popular destination for cruise ships touring the Baltic Sea.

-Kiel's recorded history began in the 13th century.
-Before then, in the eighth century, it was a Danish village.
-Until 1864 it was administered by Denmark in personal union.
-In 1866 the city was annexed by Prussia and in 1871 it became part of Germany.

-Kiel was one of the founding cities of the original European Green Capital Award in 2006.
-In 2005 Kiel's GDP per capita was €35,618, which is well above Germany's national average, and 159% of the European Union's average.

 History

 Middle Ages

-Kiel Fjord and the village of Kiel was probably the last settled by Vikings who wanted to colonise the land that they had raided, and for many years they settled in German villages.
-This is evidenced by the geography and architecture of the fjord.
 The city of Kiel was founded in 1233 as Holstenstadt tom Kyle by Count Adolf IV of Holstein, and granted Lübeck city rights in 1242 by Adolf's eldest son, John I of Schauenburg.
 As a part of Holstein, Kiel belonged to the Holy Roman Empire and was situated only a few kilometres south of the Danish border.